iammck/ECalculon/README.md

 if the version is updated.
 Thus, I am going to use the version to control publishing.
 If the version isn't updated, the task fails.
-Since the publish task takes place after the ci build server reports a successful build the success of the ci server build does not depend on the success of publishRelease.
+Since the publish task takes place after the ci build server reports a successful build the success of the ci server build does not depend on the success of publishRelease. notice travis build 42.

+I want to schedule the publishRelease task in the ci build script and have it run only when the apk version has been updated. because publishRelease is only run when version changes, a failed result will accurately show ci build fails.

 // Some useful links